Livermore Rodeo: History

 During World War I, in 1918, the Red Cross was in dire needs of funds, so California cities and towns were assessed $1,200 each as a way of generating the needed money.
 John McGlinchey, who was president of the Livermore Stockman's Protective Association at the time, conceived the idea of holding a fund-raiser in the form of a rodeo to raise the money.
 A committee was appointed by McGlinchey to organise the rodeo, which was held the first time on a portion of a local ranch near the intersection of what is now Interstate 580 and Portola Avenue.
 The opening event was filmed by Universal Studios for a newsreel.

-There was no rodeo in 1942–45 nor since 2020.
+There was no rodeo from 1942 through 1945 due to World War II, nor in 2020 and 2021 due to the COVID-19 pandemic.

+In 2025, the rodeo was inducted into the ProRodeo Hall of Fame.